tobias-roy/rpi/README.md

 `cd .. && sudo rm -rf Api` - Go up one folder and remove Api folder.

 `docker logs -f mqtt-api` - To view logs in realtime on the Api

+`docker system df -v` - To view the size of docker images and containers

 ## Shelly Topics
 #### ADC Reading (Voltage)